Grahp/Website/pages/Onyx.md

 ## Beliefs

-- Inconsistencies are annoying when learning.
-They are incredibly dangerous when you have to build on top of a shaky foundation.
-- Inconsistencies propagate, FAST.
+- Complexity is the root of all theory problems.
 - Smaller theories are better.
 Smaller theories are easier to learn, easier to build, easier to understand, easier to maintain, easier to extend, easier to keep consistent, easier to document...
 - Theories must still be extensible.
 An opinionated core and an extensible foundation are required.
-- Theories should be exclusively and rigorously rule-based.
+- Theory dictionaries should be rule-based, not entry-based.

 ## Future Plans